khoahd7621/oracle-certified-professional-java-se-17-practice/src/main/java/com/khoahd7621/Chapter2_Operators/III.WorkingWithBinaryOperators.md

 var z = x + y;
 ```
 This is actually a trick question, as the second line does not compile!
 As you may
-remember from Chapter 1, floating-point literals are assumed to be double unless postfixed with an f, as in 2.1f.
-If the value of y was set properly to 2.1f, then the promotion would be similar to the previous example, with both operands being promoted to a
+remember from Chapter 1, floating-point literals are assumed to be double unless postfixed with an f, as in 2.1f.
+If the value of y was set properly to 2.1f, then the promotion would be similar to the previous example, with both operands
-double, and the result z would be a double value.
+being promoted to a double, and the result z would be a double value.
 3. What is the data type of ```x * y```?
 ```java
 short x = 10;